 - Next, in the Axis Options tab, reset the Minimum value from 0 to 70 in the Bound section.
 You will see the scale below 70 is disappeared.

 - Now, if you look at the chart, you will notice that all the values of our dataset are close to our trendline, except 98.
 This value is much away from the trendline.

 - So, you can accept that this value is the outlier of our dataset, and our previous formula result also mentioned it.

 In the end, we can say that our chart and formula worked successfully, and we are able to find outliers with standard deviation in Excel.

-Read More: How to Remove Outliers in Excel Scatter Plot (3 Easy Methods)
+Read More: How to Remove Outliers in Excel Scatter Plot

 That’s the end of this article.
-I hope that this article will be helpful for you and you will be able to find outliers in excel with standard deviation in Excel.
+I hope that this article will be helpful for you and you will be able to find outliers in Excel with standard deviation in Excel.
 Please share any further queries or recommendations with us in the comments section below if you have any further questions or recommendations.